wadzapi/VKR_ZapVV_4013P_2D/README.md

 * Used rusnat and tuned disser package (by Kruchinin) styles.

-###I'm going to continue research in application areas for opensourse and commercial using.
-I'm ready for action and you?
-Looking for new members, who interested in research and development.
-Feel free to propose and ask any questions by email.
-WadZapi.
+ > The research certainly will be continued.
+Going to adopt it in application areas for opensourse and commercial using.
+ > I'm ready for action and you?
+Now, looking for new members, who interested in research and development of software for new paradigm, methods and frameworks in management systems.
+ > Feel free to propose and ask any questions by email.

+Get fun and Reseach HOW.
+Sincerely yours, WadZapi